 - Malignant Tumors: Cancerous tumors in a limb may require amputation.

-- Serious Injuries: Crushing injuries, car crash burns, or workplace accidents can all lead to injuries serious enough to require surgical amputation.
+- Serious Injuries: Crushing injuries, car crash burns, or workplace accidents can all lead to injuries serious enough to require amputation.

 - Diagnosing the wrong medical condition